OpenJVS/OpenJVS/docs/hat-quickstart.md

 Download the Raspberry Pi Imager from https://www.raspberrypi.org/software/.
 This will download a program available for Ubuntu, Mac and Windows.

 Insert your SD card, and run the Imager.
 For the OS, select Other Raspberry Pi OS, and then select Raspberry Pi OS Lite.
-Then select the SD card you want to write to, remembering this will remove everything on the Pi.
+Then select the SD card you want to write to, remembering this will remove everything already on the SD.

+When it asks if you want to "apply OS customization settings" click on the "Edit Settings" button.
+Here, you should check the "Set Hostname" box, then enter the Username and Password you will use as your Linux user.
+As the last step on the 'General' tab, set up the Wireless LAN settings, where you will need to add your ssid and password as well as country code.

+Finally, click on the 'Services' tab and then check the "Enable SSH" box.
+The password and user will be the ones you set up on the previous tab.

+More information can be found here: https://www.raspberrypi.org/documentation/configuration/wireless/headless.md.

-Once the image has burnt, safely remove the card and re-insert it into your computer.
+Once the image has burnt, safely remove the card and then re-insert it into your computer.

-Create a blank file called 'ssh' in the boot partition to enable SSH.

 Next you need to modify config.txt, adding the following to the bottom of the file.